KnowmeGPT/openai-cli-assistant/README.md

 # OpenAI CLI Assistant

-This is a small, revamped project to further explore the OpenAI API by creating a refined C
+This is a small, revamped project to further explore the OpenAI API by creating a refined CLI in Jav